docker/docs/engine/getstarted-voting-app/index.md

 ## Compose Version 3 features and compatibility

-To deploy the voting application, we will run the `docker-stack deploy` command with this `docker-stack.yml` file to pull the referenced images and launch the services in a swarm as configured in the `.yml`.
+To deploy the voting application, we will run the `docker stack deploy` command with this `docker-stack.yml` file to pull the referenced images and launch the services in a swarm as configured in the `.yml`.